trytomakeyouprivate/main/README.md

 - **Sersolid** = hardened Sericea (Sway Desktop)
 - **Solidbud** = hardened Onyx (Budgie Desktop)
 - **Solidx** = hardened Vauxite (XFCE Desktop)
+- **Sosolid** = hardened Sodalite* (Pantheon Desktop)

+_*Not an official Fedora build.
+Created and maintained by electricduck._

-All based on the Fedora-issued images, with some custom hardening to further improve security.
-Hardening invariably may reduce usability, so pin your current installation before re-basing to one of the Solidcore builds.
+All (except Sodalite) based on the official Fedora-issued images, with custom hardening to further improve security.
+Hardening invariably may reduce usability, so pin your current installation before re-basing to one of the Solidcore builds so you can always revert back to your previous rpm-ostree configuration.

 #### Builds not yet tested - do not use - come back soon!

 ## Planned Features
+This project will focus on customisations that improve the security of the operating system and hardware.
+Few, if any, user-facing improvements will be made - such as pre-installing a separate browser, a VPN product, etc.

 - rebase images to hardened linux kernel
 - add hardened_malloc
 - add auto updates for rpm-ostree and flatpak